 2) Plastic grass can’t or won’t be recycled

 Astro turf is made from a variety of human made unnatural materials including polyethylene, polypropylene and nylon.
 These materials are built to last, potentially for centuries.
 While individually these components can theoretically be recycled, in reality this isn’t happening for fake lawns for the following reasons.
 First, the materials are often bound together making it impossible to separate them and therefore making it impossible to recycle, because recycling of the materials requires them to be separated and pure.
 Some products are made from just one material which means at least, theoretically they can be recycled.
 Secondly, they need to be clean to be recycled.
 After spending 5 – 10 years outside on top of soil and surrounded by planting, with people running and walking across it, the amount of debris they collect (like a densely packed broom) makes the material very hard to prepare for recycling.
 You can’t recycle plastics with contaminants in like soil and grit, which is why we’re supposed to rinse plastic before putting in the recycling bin.
 Thirdly, this is a specialist form of recycling, local councils certainly aren’t set up to recycle rolls of fake grass, they need to be sent away.
-At the time of writing, the number of specialist recycling plants is to my knowledge minimal if non-existent in the UK (please get in touch to correct me and I’ll update this – this information comes direct from a fake grass installer) and that doesn’t even account for people organising to send it off.
+At the time of writing, the number of specialist recycling plants was non-existent in the UK, that doesn’t even account for people organising to send it off (3 years since publishing this, one person has been in touch to tell me one recycling company has opened in the UK, though there is no data on numbers recycled vs numbers sent to landfill for the country).
 What will most people prefer, dumping it for free in the local tip or paying for it to be taken away and cleaned for recycling?
-Hopefully one day it can be recycled as we need the existing lawns to be recycled, but that doesn’t account for the remaining 14 points.
+Hopefully one day what exists can be recycled as we need the existing lawns to be recycled, but that doesn’t account for the remaining 14 points.

 3) Pieces of plastic grass will pollute soils for centuries